 When it comes to your red tape burden, there’s good news and bad news.
 The good news is, the federal government has started to cut regulations, and more provinces are taking meaningful steps to reduce the burden on you.

 The bad news?
 Your overall cost of compliance is still high.
 That’s why we're focusing on the issue at the municipal level.

 The challenge: stop the growing burden!

 We’re calling on every municipality across the country to implement a 1-for-1 rule.

-For Red Tape Awareness Week, ten municipalities have already expressed interest in taking up our challenge!
+In 2019, as part of Red Tape Awareness Week, CFIB threw this challenge out to cities across the country.
+In response, many municipalities have expressed interest in taking up our challenge!
+These include:

 - Halifax, N.S.

 - Bécancour, QC